-21.2.1 Step 1: Informal Discussion
+20.2.1 Step 1: Informal Discussion

-The employee(s) or the Union may present the grievance orally to the immediate supervisor within ten business days from such time as the employee(s) or Union should reasonably have been aware of the occurrence.
-For purposes of the Grievance Procdure, a "business day" is any day on which Albany City Hall is open for business.
+The employee(s) or the Union may present the grievance orally to the immediate supervisor within fourteen (14) calendar days from such time as the employee(s) or Union should reasonably have been aware of the occurrence.

-21.2.2 Step 2: Formal Submission at the Department Head Level
+20.2.2 Step 2: Formal Submission at the Department Head Level

-Within ten business days of the informal meeting or thirty business days after the employee(s) or Union should reasonably have been aware of the occurrence, whichever occurs earlier, the employee(s) or Union may submit the grievance in writing to the Department Head.
+Within fourteen (14) calendar days of the informal meeting or five calendar weeks (35 days) after the employee(s) or Union should reasonably have been aware of the occurrence, whichever occurs earlier, the employee(s) or Union may submit the grievance in writing to the Department Head.
 The written grievance shall contain the following:

 - Name of the employee(s)

 - Class Title(s)

 - Department

 - Mailing Address(es)

 - A clear statement of the nature of the grievance (citing applicable sections of this MOU, rules, regulations, resolutions, ordinances, or existing practices).

 - The date(s) on which the event(s) giving rise to the grievance occurred

 - A proposed solution to the grievance

 - The signature of the employee(s)

 - The signature of the Union representative, if the Union is filing the grievance or representing the employee

-- The date of the discussion meeting in Step 1 and the name of the supervisor involved
+The date of the discussion meeting in Step 1 and the name of the supervisor involved

-The department head shall render a decision in writing to the employee(s) and/or Union within fifteen business days of the formal submission of the grievance.
+The department head shall render a decision in writing to the employee(s) and/or Union within twenty-one (21) calendar days of the formal submission of the grievance.

-In the event that the employee(s) or the Union does not receive a response in the stipulated time frame, the employee(s) or the Union has the right to advance the grievance in accordance with Article 21.2.3.
+In the event that the employee(s) or the Union does not receive a response in the stipulated time frame, the employee(s) or the Union has the right to advance the grievance in accordance with Article 20.2.3.

-21.2.3 Step 3: Human Resources Manager
+20.2.3 Step 3: Human Resources Manager

-Should the grievance remain unresolved, the employee(s) or Union may, within ten business days after receipt of the Step 2 Response (Department Head), submit the grievance in writing to the Human Resources Manager.
-The Human Resources Manager should meet with the employee(s) or Union within fifteen business days of submission of the grievance in writing and attempt to resolve the dispute.
+Should the grievance remain unresolved, the employee(s) or Union may, within fourteen (14) calendar days after receipt of the Step 2 Response (Department Head), submit the grievance in writing to the Human Resources Manager.
+The Human Resources Manager should meet with the employee(s) or Union within twenty-one calendar days of submission of the grievance in writing and attempt to resolve the dispute.